contao/docs/docs/dev/framework/front-end-modules.md

 }
 ```

-In this example the service tag was implemented via [annotations](#annotation).
+In this example the service tag was implemented via [PHP attributes](#registration).
 The controller itself
 processes the request and checks, if it was a POST request.
 In that case, the
 redirect page is loaded via Contao's model functionality and a `RedirectResponseException`
 is thrown to redirect to that page.